-The General Selection Procedure (GSP) will be used to fill the ASO designated seats when those seats are vacated by expiration of the term of service.
-Any ASO AC member who accepts a nomination to be considered for selection by the ASO as an ICANN Director shall not participate in any discussion or vote relating to the ASO AC selection of Directors, until the ASO has selected its full complement of Directors.
+The Address Council shall use the General Selection Procedure in this Section 9.4 to fill an ASO-designated seat whose term is set to expire.
+If an Address Council member accepts a nomination to be considered by the Address Counsel for a seat on the ICANN Board, that member shall not participate in any discussion or vote relating to the Address Council’s selection of Directors until the Address Council has selected its full complement of Directors.

 9.4.1.
-Procedures for Selection Process
+Selection Process

-In those years when a selection is required, the Council will establish a timeline in accordance with the requirements to seat the board member as stated by ICANN.
-This timeline and procedures will be announced on the ASO website, other websites, and email lists as agreed by the Council.
-Appropriate messages will be posted at the beginning of each phase, as outlined below, and as agreed by the Council.
+The Address Council shall establish a timeline to select a candidate for the ICANN Board in accordance with ICANN’s requirements.
+The Address Council shall announce its timeline and procedures on the ASO Website, other websites, and email lists as determined by the Address Council.
+The Address Council shall also post notices at the beginning of each phase, as set forth below, and as agreed by the Address Council.

 9.4.2.
 Qualification Review Committee

-A Qualification Review Committee (QRC) will be established for the purposes of establishing a qualified slate of candidates for the interview phase.
-This committee will consist of one member from each region.
-In the event that a committee member indicates to the committee that they are unable to fulfill their responsibility, another member from the same region will be designated to fill that role as soon as possible and in a manner that the committee determines.
+A Qualification Review Committee (QRC) will be established to create a slate of qualified candidates for the interview phase.
+This committee will consist of five members of the Address Council, provided that no more than two QRC members may come from the same region.
+Any Address Council member may observe the QRC’s proceedings.

 9.4.3.
 Nomination Phase

-The period of the nomination phase must be at least 60 calendar days.
-The Secretariat will post an announcement to the ASO web site, other web sites, and email lists as appropriate declaring the nomination period open and specifying the deadline for presenting nominations.
-This announcement will contain instruction directing interested parties to the ASO website where they may obtain information regarding the selection process, candidate eligibility requirements, and the responsibilities upon selection.
-Anyone may nominate any person whom they wish.
-Nominations will be sent to the Secretariat who will contact the nominee, notify them of their impending nomination, and provide them with a copy of the Letter of Certification and a general questionnaire.
-The questionnaire will also secure written consent of the candidate to permit the due diligence provider to complete the due diligence review as required.
-The nominee will complete the letter and questionnaire and return them to the Secretariat.
+The nomination phase shall last at least 60 days.
+The Secretariat shall announce the start of the nomination phase and state the deadline for presenting nominations on the ASO Website, other web sites, and email lists as appropriate.
+This announcement will direct interested parties to the ASO Website to view information about the selection process, candidate eligibility requirements, the responsibilities upon selection, and the application mechanism.
+Anyone may nominate any person.
+Nominations will be sent to the Secretariat, who will contact the nominee, notify them of their impending nomination, and provide them with a copy of the Certification Letter and a general questionnaire.
+The questionnaire will also secure written consent from the candidate to permit ICANN to conduct its due diligence review.
+The nominee will complete the Certification Letter and questionnaire and return them to the Secretariat.
 The Secretariat will forward them to the QRC.

 9.4.4.
-Candidate Evaluation Phase
+Candidate Evaluation

-The QRC will review the submissions for completeness and for compliance with the eligibility criteria and conflict of interest requirements.
-If it deems necessary, the QRC may ask for additional clarification information from any nominee.
-As each person is determined to be a qualified candidate, their name will be published on the ASO web site to a running list of candidates.
-Persons who do not complete this activity by the close of the nomination period will not be considered as candidates.
+The QRC will review nominee submissions for completeness and for compliance with the eligibility criteria and conflict of interest requirements.
+If it deems necessary, the QRC may ask for additional information from any nominee.
+The Address Council shall publish information about each nominee it determines to be a qualified candidate in a running list of candidates on the ASO Website.
+Nominees who do not complete the activities in Section 9.4.3 by the close of the nomination phase will not be considered as candidates.
 If there is not at least one more candidate than the number of open seats, the nomination period will be extended until such time as this number is obtained.

 9.4.5.
 Comment Phase

-The period of the comment phase will be at least 30 calendar days plus the amount of time required to conduct the interview phase.
+The comment phase shall last at least 30 days plus the amount of time required to conduct the interview phase.
 The comment phase starts at the close of the nomination phase.
-A comment section will be made available on the ASO web site.
+The Address Council shall make a comment section available on the ASO Website.
 Anyone may submit a comment.
 All comments will be moderated prior to display.
-The comment phase will conclude at the same time as the interview phase.
+The comment phase will conclude at the same time that the interview phase concludes.

 9.4.6.
 Interview Phase